City · Nepal · Asia

 Best Time to Visit

-The best time to visit Pokhara is during the spring (March to May) and autumn (September to November) seasons.
-During these periods, the weather is mild and pleasant, making it ideal for outdoor activities such as hiking, boating, and exploring the natural beauty of the region.
-The spring season also offers the chance to witness rhododendron blooms and other vibrant flora.
-The autumn season provides clear skies, which are perfect for mountain views, particularly of the Annapurna range.
-The summer monsoon season (June to August) can bring heavy rains, which might limit some activities, but it's also a time of lush greenery.
-Winter (December to February) is cold but offers clear, crisp air and a chance to see the Himalayas without the summer crowds.
+The best times to visit Pokhara are during the spring (March to May) and autumn (September to November) seasons.
+During these periods, the weather is pleasant and dry, making it ideal for outdoor activities such as hiking, boating on Phewa Lake, and exploring the surrounding mountains.
+Spring offers mild temperatures and fewer crowds, while autumn provides clear skies and beautiful views of the Annapurna range.
+The monsoon season from June to August brings heavy rains, which can disrupt travel plans but also offers lush landscapes and fewer tourists.
+Winter (December to February) is cold but offers a unique experience with potential snowfall and clear views of the Himalayas.
+Consider your preferences for weather, activities, and crowd levels when planning your visit.

 Weather